 Withholding taxes are declared and paid by the source of the transaction, on behalf of the recipient.
-The recipient can deduct the tax paid when declaring Income Tax.

-WHT 15% must be withheld and paid on transactions of the following types of income: interest income, dividend income, royalty income, service fees, performance payments, gambling proceeds and payments for goods and services supplied by non-registered taxpayers.
+WHT 15% must be withheld and paid on income received by non-registered businesses or registered businesses without a recent income tax declaration.
+It applies to the following types of income: interest income, dividend income, royalty income, service fees, performance payments, gambling proceeds and payments for goods, services and public tenders.